 Moon Milk is based on the ancient holistic Ayurvedic tradition of sipping on a warm milk beverage before bed to remedy sleep deprivation.
 It usually includes ingredients like turmeric, nutmeg, cinnamon, black pepper, and an adaptogenic herb called Ashwagandha (a.k.a.
 Indian Ginseng).
 Nearly all of the ingredients have some kind of anti-inflammatory or stress-relieving property that is meant to ground your body, balance hormones and quiet your mind in preparation for sleep.

-You’ve likely already heard of this herb by now, it’s become very popular in the “wellness” realm and is used for a massive variety of ailments from stress and anxiety to infertility, arthritis and diabetes.
+You’ve likely already heard of Ashwagandha by now, it’s become very popular in the wellness realm and is used for a massive variety of ailments from stress and anxiety to infertility, arthritis and diabetes.

-Having said all that, a lot of people still use it and it’s becoming more widely available.
-So just be sure that if you do choose to consume Ashwagandha, you speak with a conventional health professional about it to make sure that it’s safe to take with any health condition you might have and with your medications.
+However, there are still many unknowns regarding Ashwagandha, it’s very strong and shouldn’t be consumed if pregnant or breast-feeding.
+However, I don’t wish to scare anybody away, a lot of people still use it and it’s becoming more widely available and popular, meaning more research is likely being done.
+Just be sure that if you do choose to consume Ashwagandha, you speak with a conventional health professional about it to make sure that it’s safe to take with any health condition you might have and with your medications.

 How does Moon Milk work?

-The Moon Milk recipe that I’ve created for myself and shared with you below includes ingredients that can have a calming, stress-relieving effect on the mind and body due to the anti-inflammatory and antioxidant properties, helping you to sink into a sleepier state.
+The Moon Milk recipe that I like for myself and shared with you below includes ingredients that can have a calming, stress-relieving effect on the mind and body due to the anti-inflammatory and antioxidant properties, helping you to sink into a sleepier state.

 Cinnamon is loaded with crazy amounts of powerful antioxidants, such as polyphenols (beneficial micronutrients) which protect the body from free radicals.
 However, not all cinnamon is equal, there are two main types; Ceylon (a.k.a. “true” cinnamon) and Cassia (common supermarket variety).
 Cassia contains more of a compound called Coumarin which can be harmful in large doses, so opt for Ceylon cinnamon if you can.

-Some non-vegans may worship cows milk for its Tryptophan, an essential amino acid needed for general growth and development and creating serotonin (a sleep hormone) in the body.
+Some non-vegans may worship cows milk for its Tryptophan, an essential amino acid needed for creating serotonin (a sleep hormone) in the body.
 But foods like almonds, cashews, sunflower seeds, soybeans and oats actually contain just as much, if not more Tryptophan than cows milk.
-So don’t fall for the tricks, those plant-based milks are just as effective in sending you to sleep!
+So don’t worry, plant-based milk is just as effective in sending you to sleep!

 Ginger has powerful anti-inflammatory and antioxidant effects thanks to its main bioactive compound; Gingerol.
 It has a long history of use in various forms of traditional and alternative medicines and is used to help digestion, reduce nausea and fight the flu and common cold.